Avast SecureLine VPN Review 2026: Is It The Best VPN From an Antivirus?

 Did it work with Netflix?

-Netflix list of top shows in the U.K. today with Avast SecureLine VPN in the foreground
+Netflix lists of top shows and movies in Australia with Avast SecureLine VPN in the foreground

 DNS leak tests